Open Diary: History

 In April 2005, a new diary interface was added, giving users the option of including profile pictures and lists of their interests and favorites in their diary pages.
-A Lifetime Membership level of paid subscription was added in February, 2006, granting Open Diary Plus privileges for the life of the site for a price of $100 USD (raised to $150 in 2009).
+A Lifetime Membership level of paid subscription was added in February, 2006, granting Open Diary Plus privileges for the life of the site for a price of US$100 (raised to $150 in 2009).
 A need for additional revenues to cover server and security costs resulting from the 2004 hacking attack was cited as the reason for adding this option.

 Teen Open Diary and Quit Smoking Diary were discontinued in May 2006, and members were given the option of transferring their diary to the main Open Diary site.
 Also in 2006, the OD Boards were added to the site, a set of community forums that were moderated by volunteer Open Diary members.

 In February 2008, new administrative volunteers were added to the staff to help with technical support, rules monitoring, and communications with the users.
 On October 20, 2008, the site celebrated its tenth anniversary online.

 Open Diary 6.0, a broad upgrade to the site, was released on February 23, 2009.
 This version included a new interface, new navigation, picture storage for Plus users, entry tagging, and several more new features.

 On May 29, 2009, an additional version of the site optimized for mobile devices was released.

 As of spring 2012, the site's helpdesk software was taken down due to lack of funds, leaving the administrators fewer tools to communicate with users and provide service.

-On January 28, 2014 it was announced that Open Diary was shutting down within two weeks.
+On January 28, 2014, it was announced that Open Diary was shutting down within two weeks.

-On February 7, 2014 the site went offline at 12:02 AM EST. The associated Facebook page and Twitter account were also taken offline at the same time.
+On February 7, 2014, the site went offline at 12:02 AM EST. The associated Facebook page and Twitter account were also taken offline at the same time.

 On October 19, 2017, the Open Diary Outage Board (ODOB) posted that the site went into testing mode for a new service.
 In its FAQ page, Open Diary promises to start a new subscription-only mode this year (according to the ODOB, on New Year's Eve (in another post of the same day)).
 Old members are promised to be notified once the site is ready to serve diarists.
 According to the site, all diary entries from when the site shut down have been preserved.

 Open Diary re-launched publicly on January 26, 2018, offering a reclaim mechanism for ex-members to regain access to their diaries.
 Open Diary now functions as a subscription website, with the first thirty days free and then a $3.99 (USD) per month subscription after that.

+In late 2025, it was announced the site would be shut down on January 31, 2026.
+This deadline was later extended to February 28.